-Sokolsky is now celebrated as an important pioneer of illusory fashion photography.
-He has worked for Vogue and The New York Times, as well as Harper’s Bazaar.
-He also photographed the entire editorial content of McCall’s Magazine, which was a first for its time.
+Melvin Sokolsky (born 1933) is celebrated as an important pioneer of illusory fashion photography.
+He has worked for Vogue and The New York Times, as well as Harper’s Bazaar, for which he produced the iconic Bubble series – now widely credited for launching the trend of bold, artistic visions within fashion photography.

 All works are available for purchase – please click on an image for further information.